-Benefits of Music for Children: How Learning & Development Can Rocket!
+Benefits of Music for Children: The Effect of Music on Child Development

-The benefits of music on child development and learning
+The benefits of learning music for child development

 As adults, we have long understood that when you sing it can release those feel-good endorphins.
 Performers often say that the biggest rush and high they get is from singing in front of a crowd.
-It’s all related to psychology, and singing has been shown to life people out of a bad mood.
+It’s all related to physiology and psychology, and singing has time and again been shown to lift people out of a bad mood.

-Well, the benefits of music for children’s development, in particular their brain activity is a really interesting one.
-We’ve all seen how happy kids are when they sing, just like grown-ups are, but there are some other aspects as well to benefit from including:
+When studying the benefits of music on child development, in particular, we find their brain activity to be especially interesting.
+We’ve all seen how happy kids are when they sing, just like grown-ups, but it’s not simply a momentary effect.
+There are some other very valuable aspects that come from it, including:

-- Singing encourages deep breathing, getting more oxygen to the brain which helps with natural development and concentration.
+- Singing encourages deep breathing, getting more oxygen to the brain which helps with natural development, emotional wellbeing and concentration.

-- Music can improve the mood of the child, thus supporting a healthy emotional state.
+- Engaging with (singing and listening to) music can improve the mood of the child, thus supporting a healthy emotional state.

-- Children singing or playing instruments helps the child to learn on a deeper level setting and achieving more complex goals.
+- Singing or playing instruments helps the child to learn on a deeper level, setting and achieving more complex goals.

 In 2016, the University of Southern California’s Brain and Creativity Institute completed research regarding music and child development.
 Their focus was primarily to find out how exposure to music could positively impact reading and language development.